 Your work with children

-Once you have applied for a Check you can work while your application is processed, unless you have been charged with, convicted or found guilty of a serious sexual, violent or drug offence listed in clause 2 of Schedule 3 of the Act.
+Yes, unless you have been charged with, convicted or found guilty of a sexual, violent or drug offence listed in clause 2 of Schedule 3 of the Act.

 For details, go to Applicant obligations.